Near Bela Bela - Limpopo

 Luxury homes (four bedrooms) and lodges (two bedrooms) on the estate are available to rent, with either valley or bush views.
 All have fully equipped kitchens, swimming pools and braai areas.
 The units are serviced.
 Email firstname.lastname@example.org for bookings.
 Visit Elements website for options, or www.gameoflife.co.za or www.funholidays.co.za.
 Guest houses outside estate.

 Spacious range adjoining clubhouse and close to both starting tees, plus short-game area.

-1/ President Cyril Ramaphosa owns a game farm nearby and plays Elements regularly.
+1/ President Cyril Ramaphosa owns a nearby game farm.
 On New Year’s Day 2015 he had a hole-in-one on the second.
-His name is on the honours board.

 4/ Elements was Golf Digest Best New Course in 2006.